mnpg/Reolink_api_documentations/Bash-scripts/README.md

 >- For the first one which your have defined a detection zone (in my example id:1 -garage-), launch the command bellow and save the result in a file called, for example, json_detectionzoneAI_pet_id1 : \
 >`./rl-api GetAiAlarm '{"channel":0,"ai_type":"people"}' | jq '{channel:.[].channel,md:.[].scope,people:.[].scope,vehicle:.[].scope,dog_cat:.[].scope}' -c > json_detectionzoneAI_pet_id1`
 >
->- Switch to the second preset -id:2- and redefined a new detection zone, apply it, and and also launch the command to saved the result in a second file called json_detectionzoneAI_pet_id2 : \
+>- Switch to the second preset -id:2- and redefined a new detection zone, apply it, and also launch the command to saved the result in a second file called json_detectionzoneAI_pet_id2 : \
 > `./rl-api GetAiAlarm '{"channel":0,"ai_type":"people"}' | jq '{channel:.[].channel,md:.[].scope,people:.[].scope,vehicle:.[].scope,dog_cat:.[].scope}' -c > json_detectionzoneAI_pet_id2`
 >
 >After that, when you trigger PTZ Preset by id with the command (taken for @pixeldoc2000) and in my case the id:2 -entrance- \